attogram/games/licenses/dental-defender/README.md

 Dental Defender: Saga of the Candy Horde
 ========

-An html5 shooter/tower defense game for the #candyjam
+An html5 shooter/tower defense game for the #dental-defender

 Placed #5 overall (out of ~450 games).